South Africa–Ukraine relations

-South African-Ukrainian relations refers to the current and historical relations between South Africa and Ukraine.
+South Africa–Ukraine relations refers to the current and historical relations between South Africa and Ukraine.
 South Africa established an embassy in Kyiv in October 1992 while Ukraine established an embassy in Pretoria in 1995.

 Overview

 Russo-Ukrainian War

 South Africa has avoided criticising Russia's 2014 annexation of Crimea and instead argued for solidarity amongst BRICS nations.

 Although initially critical of the Russian invasion of Ukraine, South Africa sought to repair and maintain friendly relations with Russia.
 President Ramaphosa stated that South Africans "in the main" support the South African government's neutral position on the war.

 South Africa was one of 35 countries that abstained from voting on a United Nations condemnation of Russia's invasion of the country, a stance that Ukrainian Ambassador to South Africa Liubov Abravitova described as "puzzling", "unacceptable" and "alarming."
 Said ambassador later stated that her country was finding it difficult to engage with the South African government on the issue due to a lingering goodwill towards Russia, citing the Soviet Union's assistance to the anti-apartheid struggle as the reason, something the ruling African National Congress (ANC) views as being provided by Russia.

 On 20 April 2022, South African president Cyril Ramaphosa and Ukrainian President Volodymyr Zelensky discussed the war, seven weeks after Ramaphosa discussed the war with Russian President Vladimir Putin.
 The length of time between Ramaphosa's discussions with the two and the reported difficulty that the Ukrainians had in organising the meeting was cause for controversy.

 A March 2022 draft resolution presented by South Africa to the United Nations was criticised by Ukraine as favouring Russia without consulting Ukraine.
 This draft resolution omitted any mention of Russia's aggressive actions towards Ukraine.
 Instead, an alternative resolution proposed by France and Mexico that explicitly mentioned Russia as the aggressor was adopted.
 South Africa is not a signatory to the joint communique supporting the territorial integrity of Ukraine following the Russian invasion.

 On 21 February 2025, Ramaphosa confirmed that South Africa had invited Ukraine's President Zelensky for a state visit.
 The visit began on 24 April, but was cut short due to an attack on Kyiv.